Ask Phyllis is a blog series of frequently asked real estate questions. Have a question about real estate? Email us here

 Dear Jeff,

-There are two propositions which address how seniors can retain their low property taxes.
-Propositions 60 and 90 are only granted one time.
-The form to file can be found at the assessor’s web site
+Two propositions address how seniors can retain their low property taxes.
+You can only claim Propositions 60 and 90 once.
+You can find the filing form on the assessor’s website.

 Proposition 90 relates to transfers of base value from one participating California county to another.
 Participating counties include your desired relocation to Ventura and: Alameda, Orange, San Diego, San Mateo, Los Angeles, Santa Clara and El Dorado.

 The idea of renting in Ventura first is a cautious approach.
-But you may instead decide to sell now in order to take advantage of today’s high real estate values.
-In order to qualify for the transfer of your property tax basis you must close escrow on a lesser priced home within two years from the sale of your current residence.
+But you may instead decide to sell now to take advantage of today’s high real estate values.
+To qualify for the transfer of your property tax basis, you must close escrow on a lesser-priced home within two years from the sale of your current residence.